-Command: ospf graceful-restart helper never no ospf graceful-restart helper
+Command: ospf graceful-restart helper never

 Function: One of GR helper policies.
 Configured the switch can not work as OSPF GR helper.
 The no command deletes all configured helper policies.

 Default: Switch can work as GR helper.

 Usage Guide: After configure the policy, switch can only work as GR restarter (a switch processes switchover and restart protocol), not GR helper (a switch helps restarter to complete GR).